jhoblitt/puppet-udev/README.md

 At present, only support for `$::osfamily == 'RedHat'` has been implemented.
 Adding other Linux distributions should be trivial.

+This module currently isn't using `puppetlabs-concat` for building up rule files as that approach presents difficulties in being able to remove an empty file (one without any fragments).

 ### Tested Platforms

 * el6.x